06 May Ryan B, Purchasing Associate

 I begin this process by interviewing people internally, then arriving at an answer or cost that is our end goal.
 In the negotiation process with suppliers, that answer or true cost changes, so I am in front of the suppliers negotiating the pricing, too.

 The administrative part of the job is the actual processing of purchase orders for the tooling or equipment required for the parts.
 I spend a lot of time supporting engineering; when they are having problems getting parts or working with a particular supplier, they come to us and request our help.
+In that way, we are not really corporate consultants but more practical-oriented

 What I Enjoy Most

-I like the negotiation process with our suppliers and the analysis that goes before that, so that I have a carefully thought-out pricing goal.
+I like the negotiation process with our suppliers and the analysis that goes before that so that I have a carefully thought-out pricing goal.
 Within the MBA program, I took a collective bargaining course, which has been helpful in how I go about this, and I have worked in unionized environments before, so I appreciate all the dynamics of such environments and how to operate effectively in them.

 Also, I like cars, and that’s what we build.